Important Information about COVID

 Will students be required to wear masks?

-All community members must wear masks in all public and shared environments on campus and when required physical distancing cannot be achieved.
+All community members must wear masks in all public and shared indoor spaces on campus.
 Students will not need to wear a mask while in their dorm.
+Masks are not necessary outdoors.

 How many masks should students bring to school?

-Students must bring 5 masks to school.
+Students should bring 5 masks to school.
 The masks should:

 - Fits snugly but comfortably against the side of the face